SCLW/Circuitry-Based-Sound/readme.md

 table of content
 ## Logic Control

-In electronics, binary numbers are represented by two defined voltage levels that are specified by the used technology and circuit.
+In digital electronics, binary numbers are represented by two defined voltage levels that are specified by the used technology and circuit.
-The two signal states "0" "1" have various names like , "ON" "OFF", "(logical) high" "(logical) low", "true" "false".
+The two signal states "0" and "1" may have various names like , "ON" "OFF", "(logical) high" "(logical) low", "true" "false".

 active low - active high